quicwg/base-drafts/draft-ietf-quic-http.md

 integer.
 A client MUST treat receipt of a GOAWAY frame containing a Stream ID of any other type as a connection error of type H3_ID_ERROR.

-Clients do not need to send GOAWAY to initiate a graceful shutdown; they simply stop making new requests.
+Clients do not send GOAWAY to initiate a graceful shutdown; they simply stop making new requests.
 A server MUST treat receipt of a GOAWAY frame on any stream as a connection error ({{errors}}) of type H3_FRAME_UNEXPECTED.

 The GOAWAY frame applies to the connection, not a specific stream.
 A client